RahulVC02/Alumni-Database-Webapp/README.md

 4) Helped in debugging errors found during testing.
 5) Documented the testing output and snapshots.
 6) Contributed documentation to the ReadMe.MD file.

-Bhavesh Jain
-1) Worked on flask integration with MySQL.
-2) Worked on designing backend routes.
-3) Worked on combined work of G1&G2.

 Harshvardhan Vala
 1) Worked on the front-end with tailwindCSS and HTML.